joaoayu/Data-Analysis-Sales-and-Customers/README.md

 2. Install Dependencies
 This project doesn't have a requirements.txt, but you can install the necessary libraries manually.
 Here are the libraries you need:
 `pip install pandas matplotlib oracledb`

-> [!TIP]
-> If you're using Google Colab, simply execute the code cells to install the dependencies.

 3. Load the Data
 If you have the CSV file with the data, upload it to Google Colab or place it in the data/ folder if you're working locally.